FNKO ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, June 20, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Funko, Inc. (NASDAQ: FNKO) alleging that the Company violated federal securities laws.
+NEW YORK, June 21, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Funko, Inc. ( FNKO) alleging that the Company violated federal securities laws.

 Class Period: May 6, 2022 to March 1, 2023